• About Us

 “Christianity is facing an existential threat in Nigeria,” Trump wrote on his Truth Social account.
 “Thousands of Christians are being killed.
 Radical Islamists are responsible for this mass slaughter.
 I am hereby making Nigeria a COUNTRY OF PARTICULAR CONCERN — but that is the least of it.”

-The former president said action must follow wherever people are persecuted for their faith.
-He directed Rep. Riley Moore (R-W.Va.), Rep. Tom Cole (R-Okla.), and members of the House Appropriations Committee to investigate the situation and report back to him.
+The President emphasised that “action must follow wherever people are persecuted for their faith,” and directed Rep. Riley Moore (R-W.Va.), Rep. Tom Cole (R-Okla.), along with members of the House Appropriations Committee, to investigate the situation and submit a report to him.

 “The United States cannot stand by while such atrocities are happening in Nigeria and numerous other countries,” Trump said.
 “We stand ready, willing, and able to save our great Christian population around the world.”